Atom Learning logo

 4. Allocation of school places

-If your child's target school is oversubscribed and you do not meet the oversubscription criteria, they will be offered a place at another school in your area.
+If your child's target school is oversubscribed and you do not meet the oversubscription criteria, they will be offered a place at another school.
 You can choose to appeal this decision via an independent appeal, but bear in mind that only a small proportion of appeals are likely to be successful.

 Where is my nearest grammar school?